yorickdowne/ethstaker-deposit-cli/README.md

 ## Introduction

-`deposit-cli` is a tool for creating [EIP-2335 format](https://eips.ethereum.org/EIPS/eip-2335) BLS12-381 keystores and a corresponding `deposit_data*.json` file for [Ethereum Staking Launchpad](https://github.com/ethereum/staking-launchpad).
+`ethstaker-deposit-cli` is a tool for creating [EIP-2335 format](https://eips.ethereum.org/EIPS/eip-2335) BLS12-381 keystores and a corresponding `deposit_data*.json` file for [Ethereum Staking Launchpad](https://github.com/ethereum/staking-launchpad).
 One can also provide a keystore file to generate a `signed_exit_transaction*.json` file to be broadcast at a later date to exit a validator.

 - **Warning: Please generate your keystores on your own safe, completely offline device.**
 - **Warning: Please backup your mnemonic, keystores, and password securely.**